Our charity partners

 Over the years, we’ve helped charities of all sizes raise millions of pounds.
-We’ve worked with four charities in particular for decades.
+We’ve also worked with major charity partners.
 We give them a hand, by lending them our people and our communications technology.

 Every year we help bring the UK together to ‘be funny for money’ or to get active.
 The money raised improves lives in the UK and around the world.

 We’ve been working with Comic Relief from the very beginning, since 1985.
 It’s one of the largest grant-giving charities in the UK, supporting thousands of projects around the world.

 - providing the communications technology for the appeals

 - fundraising, both through our own activities and our celebrity challenges.

 We set up celebrity challenges in 2009 when Gary Barlow persuaded a team of his famous friends to climb Mount Kilimanjaro for the BT Red Nose Climb.
 Since then, we’ve helped raise millions of pounds, for example by encouraging comedian David Walliams to swim the Thames for his BT Sport Relief Challenge, and sending well-known faces from TV down the Zambezi river for the BT Red Nose Challenge: Hell and High Water.